siddharth-h-dev/dont-trust-your-firewall/docs/how-to-implement.md

 You can apply the following preventive measures:-
 - **L3 switch also does some firewalling** - Your L3 switch will also be a firewall.
 2 layers of defense!
 - ***Kill Switch*** - This is just my idea.
 If you suspect your firewall is compromised, *sever the connection between firewall and L3 switch*.
+There are other measures you can implement which I have not mentioned.